ismriv/jsonld-rdf2go/README.md

 Examples
 --------

 This project adds 2 new classes: RDF2GoTripleCallback and RDF2GoJSONLDSerializer.
-They are using for adding JSON-LD data to your RDF model, and to serialize an RDF2Go model to JSON-LD.
+They add the connectors to add JSON-LD data to an RDF2Go model, and to serialize an RDF2Go model into a JSON-LD document.

 The examples provided for Sesame and Jena at https://github.com/tristan/jsonld-java/blob/master/README.md#code-example are also applicable for this extension.